medo64/SurfaceGoWiFi/README.md

 Automatic restoration of board.bin for Surface Go WiFi driver.

-Not needed for 22.04 or later.
+Not needed for Ubuntu 22.04 or later.